-- The communication hub continues to give updates on COVID-19 and also clarify miscommunications on a daily basis this is done concurrently with the social media updates. - Distribution of printed IEC materials to the regions is ongoing. - A mass media campaign on lockdown has commenced with updates of previously produced materials on lockdown. - Media cards with messages on why an extension of a lockdown is developed and shared on social media. - The RCCE is discussing the impact of COVID-19 on different thematic social welfare areas such as stigma & discrimination, GBV, child rights etc. The idea is to identify the appropriate messages to targeted groups. - The RCCE continues to share messages on Covid-19 prevention measures
+- The communication hub continues to give updates on COVID-19 and also clarify miscommunications on a daily basis this is done concurrently with the social media updates. - The RCCE team worked with the City of Windhoek to develop messages for traders and customers at the open markets. - · The traders have to be trained before they start to operate. - The Media continue to communicate messages on COVID-19 and the extension of the lockdown. - The RCCE continues to share messages on Covid-19 prevention measures